 To address each of the management requirements, a batch file was created that uses manage-bde, along with some branch logic.
-The script works by being deployed from LANDesk, and then is executed in the computer's system account.
-Upon execution, it verifies the machine is online, and if so, takes ownership of the TPM, adds protectors to the TPM, and then proceeds to import the Bitlocker recovery information into Active Directory and LANDesk.
+The script works by being deployed from LANDesk, and then is launched in the client computer's system account.
+Upon execution, it verifies that the machine is online, and if so, takes ownership of the TPM, adds protectors to the TPM, and proceeds to import the BitLocker recovery information into Active Directory and LANDesk.
 Successful imports can be seen in Figure 12 and Figure 13.